 - For parents to follow a course of learning alongside their children and become involved in socially active projects which develop cohesive cross-cultural relationships.

-The initiative has been progressively growing over the past five years; we started with 6 primary schools as part of a pilot scheme and now have 21 primary schools and 6 secondary schools taking part; that’s an impressive 65 active links involving nearly 1690 pupils.
+The initiative has been progressively growing over the past five years; we started with 6 primary schools as part of a pilot scheme and last year had 21 primary schools and 6 secondary schools taking part; that’s an impressive 65 active links involving nearly 1690 pupils.

 Primary schools are also involved in multiple year linking, from years 3 to 5 and one set of secondary schools link in both years 7 and 8.
 We anticipate for the number of schools taking part in multiple-year linking to increase in the next academic year.
 This is particularly exciting at secondary level where pupils engagement takes place between schools and in a public and community setting.